 Guillain-Barré syndrome (GBS) is a rare autoimmune condition that causes the immune system to attack the nerves outside of the brain and spinal cord.
 GBS creates numbness, tingling, weakness, or paralysis in the legs, arms, breathing muscles and face.
 It can affect people of all ages.

-GBS at UVA
+GBS Treatment at UVA Health

 The GBS-CIDP Foundation has designated UVA as a Center of Excellence, meaning we offer expert diagnosis and management of inflammatory neuropathies critical to patients.
 Learn more about this designation for GBS excellence.